 Year ended December 31,

-(\$ in thousands)

-2008 20 007 2006
+20 09 thous in sands) 008 2 007

-Salaries and related expenses \$ 2,564 \$ 3,498 \$ 2,370
+Salaries and related expenses \$ 344 \$ 2,564 \$ 3,498

-Consulting and advisory fees 120 235 297
+Consulting and advisory fees 9 120 235

-Travel 25 104 816
+Travel 7 25 104

-Other 647 832 560
+Other 104 647 832

-Total research and development expenses \$ 3,356 \$ 4,669 \$ 4,043
+Total research and development expenses \$ 464 \$ 3,356 \$ 4,669

-Note 12 - Restructuring Costs
+Note 12 - Restructuring expenses

-During 2008, we recorded reorganization expenses totaling approximately \$1.2 million.
-No such expenses were recorded during 2007.
-The reorganization expenses are one-time costs related to: (i) changes to the structure of our work force, including three reductions in force, that totaled approximately \$0.3 million; (ii) the termination of our sublease of our New York office for the remaining term of the lease, for which we have accrued the shortfall between the rental amounts we will be receiving from the subtenant and the rental amount we need to pay to the landlord and legal costs associated with the sublease, legal costs and broker fees associated with the sublease, or approximately \$0.5 million; (iii) write-offs of equipment from our New York office of approximately \$0.3 million; and (iv) severance costs we have paid to our former Chief Executive officer of approximately \$0.1 million.
+During 2009, the Company did not record any restructuring expenses; during 2008, the Company recorded restructuring expense totaling approximately \$1.2 million.
+The restructuring expense were one-time costs related to: (i) changes to the structure of the Company's work force, including reductions in force, that totaled approximately \$0.3 million; (ii) the sublease of the Company's then-current New York office in 2008 for the remaining term of the lease (for which the Company accrued the shortfall between the rental amounts it will be receiving from the subtenant and the rental amounts it needs to pay to the landlord, as well as legal costs and broker fees associated with the sublease) of approximately \$0.6 million; (iii) write-offs of equipment from the Company's New York office of approximately \$0.3 million; and (iv) severance costs the Company paid to a former Chief Executive officer of approximately \$0.1 million.

-Note 13 - Write-off of Go2Call goodwill
+Note 13 - Write-off of goodwill

 As part of the Company's acquisition of Go2Call, it recognized goodwill of approximately \$2.0 million relating to its reseller division.
-During the third quarter of 2008, the Company assessed the value of its reseller division and determined that based on its general current financial condition and the specific state of the reseller division it would be appropriate to write-off the entire value of the goodwill acquired in the Go2Call acquisition, or \$2.0 million.
+During the third quarter of 2008, the Company assessed the value of its reseller division and determined that based on its then-current financial condition and the state of the reseller division it would be appropriate to write-off the entire value of the goodwill acquired in the Go2Call acquisition.

-Note 14 - Write-off of Go2Call intangible assets
+Note 14 - Write-off of intangible assets

-As part of its assessment of the Company's current financial situation and operations, management has written-off the balance of the intangible assets associated with the Go2Call transaction during 2008 in continuation of what the Company started during the fourth quarter of 2007.
-During the second quarter of 2008, management reached the conclusion that we will not invest significant resources into the segment of the business that the Company purchased as part of the Go2Call transaction.
-As a result, the Company decided to write off \$0.5 million, representing the entire amount of the asset allocated to that portion of the business, in the second quarter to properly adjust the value of the intangible asset associated with that portion of the business.
-In addition, during the third quarter our management assessed the life of the remaining intangible assets associated with the purchase of certain assets from Go2Call and reached the conclusion that the carrying amount of the assets exceeded the fair value attributable to those assets as a result of the Company's current financial situation.
-Consequently, the Company decided to write-off entirely the remaining value of these assets, or approximately \$3.1 million, since management believed that these assets can no longer sustain their value without additional capital contributed to the Company.
+As part of its assessment of the Company's then-current financial situation and operations, management wrote-off the remaining balance of the intangible assets associated with the Go2Call transaction during 2008.
+During the second quarter of 2008, management reached the conclusion that the Company would not invest significant resources into the segment of the business that the Company purchased as part of the Go2Call transaction.
+As a result, the Company decided to write off \$0.5 million, representing the entire amount of the asset allocated to that portion of the business, in the second quarter of 2008 to properly adjust the value of the intangible asset associated with that portion of the business.
+In addition, during the third quarter of 2008 the Company assessed the life of the remaining intangible assets associated with the purchase of certain assets from Go2Call and reached the conclusion that the carrying amount of the assets exceeded the fair value attributable to those assets as a result of the Company's then-current financial situation.
+Consequently, the Company decided to write-off the remaining value of these assets, or approximately \$3.1 million, since the Company believed that these assets can no longer sustain their value without additional capital contributed to the Company.